 The True Cost of Shein’s Fast Fashion Dominance

 Shein, a fast-fashion giant that has taken the world by storm, is not without its controversies.
+Despite its massive popularity and dominance in the fashion industry,

 The True Cost of Shein’s Fast Fashion Dominance